mujina93/pascal_interpreter_in_python/3-extended-calculator-multiplication/README.md

 # Part 3 - extended calculator (sums and multiplications)
-Handles binary operations, and repeated operations (only with consiste$ Try it with:
+Handles binary operations, and repeated operations, both sums and multiplications Try it with:
 ```
 $ python3 calc3.py